-A loan (144 thousand LTL) was granted to the related party ŪKB Šilgaliai.
-The repayment deadline of the loan is 31 December 2013.
-The outstanding balance is subject to fixed interest.
-An amount of interest receivable amounts to 114 thousand LTL.
-Administration fee on prepayments, amounting to 273 thousand LTL, is treated as interest a) Prepayments include amounts prepaid to suppliers for goods and services and to farmers for raw milk.
+A loan (144 tLTL) issued to a related company ŪKB Šilgaliai, which matures on 31 December 2013.
+The outstanding balance bears fixed interest.
+An amount of 114 tLTL represents interest receivable, 273 tLTL - administrative fee on prepayments, which is treated as interest.

-15 Prepayments
+16 Prepayments